<em>Armeria</em>, sea thrift: to plant, to grow, to care for

 Armeria maritima Vesuvius - Sea Thrift

-A distinctive variety with bronze foliage that produces small vivid pink flowers from spring.
+An unusual variety with bronze foliage that is adorned from spring with small bright pink flowers.
 Very compact.

 • Flowering time June to October